Heath123/discord-markdown/README.md

 # discord-markdown
 A markdown parser for Discord messages.<br>
-This foek disabled blockquote parsing, which is something I want because I want to leave them as plain text.
+This fork disables blockquote parsing, which is something I want because I want to leave them as plain text.
 This probably isn't useful for anyone else.

 ## Using